Should High Schools Be Doing “Rock of Ages”?

 They’re doing Rock of Ages: Youth Edition, and pretending those two things are interchangeable is where this conversation keeps going off the rails.

-And honestly, the spirit is the part that matters.
+And the spirit is what matters.

-What the Youth Edition asks students to do isn’t reenact adult behavior.
-It asks them to play characters.
-Loud ones.
-Stylized ones.
-Ones that live firmly inside a theatrical frame.
+There’s a weird assumption baked into a lot of these arguments that teenagers don’t already understand the world this show is playing in.
+The Youth Edition doesn’t ask students to reenact bad adult behavior.
+It asks them to play loud, stylized characters: ones that live firmly inside a theatrical frame.
 That distinction matters, especially in an art form where pretending is literally the job.

 We say we want students to take creative risks, but only as long as those risks look familiar to us.
 We talk about preparing them for the real world, then panic when a show reflects a version of that world we’d rather smooth over.
 That tension shows up every time a program steps slightly outside the safest lane.

 When those answers are yes, there’s nothing reckless about it.
-There’s something honest about it.

 High school theatre doesn’t have to be bland to be responsible.
 It doesn’t have to be squeaky clean to be meaningful.
 It just has to be thoughtful.